-The number one consideration before booking a tent should be the weather.
+The number one consideration before booking a wedding tent should be the weather.
 Of course, there’s no way to tell far in advance if it will rain on your wedding day, but you can take some other factors into consideration.
-Are you getting married in the summer in a location where it’s sure to be sweltering?
+Are you hosting a summer wedding in a location where it’s sure to be sweltering?
 Do you want to get married on a mountaintop where snow could be drifting outside your tent?
-These factors aren’t insurmountable, but it does mean you’ll need to factor extra accessories into your budget – like AC units or fans in the summer or propane heaters in the winter.
+These factors aren’t insurmountable, but it does mean you’ll need to factor extra accessories into your budget – like air-conditioning units or fans in the summer or propane heaters in the winter.

-Investing in sides for your tent to block out potential rain is also a must.
+Investing in sidewalls for your tent to block out potential rain is also a must.
 “Tents can withstand a lot of weather.
-If done right, you won’t even know there is a storm outside,” says Elle Ellinghaus of Elle Ellinghaus Designs in Baltimore, Md.
+If done right, you won’t even know there is a storm outside,” says wedding planner Elle Ellinghaus of Elle Ellinghaus Designs in Baltimore, Maryland.
 “Literally, I had a tented wedding during Hurricane Joaquin in 2015.
-Outside was miserable, but we arranged for special precautions that week and the inside was lovely!”
+Outside was miserable, but we arranged for special precautions that week and inside the tent was lovely!”

-A tent is basically a blank canvas, which is wonderful for making your wedding vision come to life.
-But it also means nearly everything has to be rented a la carte.
-From tent size to lighting to furniture rentals, a tent rental and its attendant accoutrements can add up quickly—and the more luxe you go, the higher the cost.
+A wedding tent is basically a blank canvas, which is wonderful for making your wedding vision come to life.
+But it also means nearly everything has to be rented a la carte—and pricing varies widely.
+From tent size to lighting to a dance floor to furniture rentals, a tent rental and its attendant accoutrements can add up quickly—and the more luxe you go, the higher the cost.
 Another added expense?
 The set-up.
-“Professional companies for tent and lighting installment are highly recommended,” says Wendy Prindle of Life Styled Events in Austin, Texas.
-“They will be able to ensure proper set up so that wind, rain and power are taken into consideration and avoid big day catastrophes.”
+“Professional companies for tent and lighting installment are highly recommended,” says wedding planner Wendy Prindle of Life Styled Events in Austin, Texas.
+“They will be able to ensure proper set up so that wind, rain and power are taken into consideration and avoid big-day catastrophes.”

-If you’re considering a tented wedding, you’ve likely paged through our dreamy indoor/outdoor inspiration.
-Nearly any décor you’re envisioning can be done in a tent, whether you want a country-inspired rustic wedding or an over-the-top elegant affair, but each comes with its own budget and logistical considerations.
-“Tents are made in a variety of styles and materials.
-A basic white vinyl tent is probably the most common and cost efficient way to go, but other options include clear top/sided, sail cloth, and fabric tents,” says Prindle.
+If you’re considering an outdoor tent wedding, you’ve likely checked out Pinterest for design inspiration.
+Nearly any décor, theme, or color palette you’re envisioning can be done in a tent, whether you want a country-inspired rustic wedding, a romantic garden wedding, or an over-the-top, chandelier-filled elegant wedding, but each comes with its own budget and logistical considerations.
+“Wedding and party tents are made in a variety of styles and materials.
+A basic white vinyl frame tent is probably the most common and cost efficient way to go, but other options include a clear top tent, sailcloth tent, and fabric tents,” says Prindle.
 “Different materials are great depending on the vision of the wedding and the atmosphere that you are looking to create.”
 Be sure to discuss your vision with your event planner or tent rental company before making the decision to wed beneath a big top.
 Your florist can help you choose the best decorations, including tablescapes, centerpieces, and more.

 Keep your guests in mind when planning the layout of an outdoor wedding.
-If you’re holding the ceremony somewhere besides the tent, make sure guests don’t have too far to walk between the ceremony and reception.
-And remember your guests will need to use the bathroom!
-Make sure porta-potties or an indoor bathroom are nearby—and consider investing in walkway tent rentals.
+If you’re saying "I do" somewhere besides the tent, make sure guests don’t have too far to walk between the wedding ceremony and reception.
+And remember your guests will need to use the restroom!
+Make sure portable toilets or indoor restrooms are nearby—and consider investing in walkway tent rentals.
 “If guests have to walk in the rain, cold weather or snow to use the bathroom, they will not be happy,” says Ellinghaus.
 “This is why walkway tents are crucial if needed.”

-Before signing on the dotted line, check your chosen venue’s rules and regulations.
+Before signing on the dotted line, check your chosen wedding venue’s rules and regulations.
 Is it possible to set the tent up several days in advance?
 This will protect the ground if it rains in the days leading up to your wedding.
 Are there any sound ordinances that prevent you from playing music after a certain hour?
 Is there a place for the caterers to set up an on-site kitchen?
-Make sure what you’re dreaming of jives with what the venue allows.
+Make sure what you’re dreaming of works with what your wedding venue allows.

-If you’re planning to have a true outdoor wedding under the sun or stars and a tent is simply a backup in case of rain, make sure you book even the most basic tent far in advance.
+If you’re planning to have a true outdoor ceremony and reception under the sun or stars and a tent is simply a backup in case of rain, make sure you book even the most basic tent far in advance.
 “We always suggest a Plan B be planned for well in advance of actually needing it,” says Prindle.
 “When the weather starts to turn bad, tent companies are going to get bombarded with calls and inventory may be limited or nonexistent as you move closer to the wedding date.
-So, it’s best to reserve a tent from the start or at least 2-3 months in advance.”
+So, it’s best to reserve a tent from the start or at least two or three months in advance.”